MihaiBogdanDeaconu/Image-Processing-Library/README.md

 ![Brightness Image](jpeg%20photos/brightness_output.JPG)

   The image below shows the result of appling the contrast color adjustment operation with the value for α = 1.5.
   The values of α less than 1 make the image darker, while values of α larger than 1 make the image brighter.
-As opposed to     the previous operator (brightness alteration), you can notice that the greylevel tones are uniformly scaled.
+As opposed to the previous operation (brightness
+  alteration), you can notice that the greylevel tones are uniformly scaled.

 ![Contrast Image](jpeg%20photos/contrast_output.JPG)